A homeowner installs an electric radiant floor – a type of electric heater – in his home

 • Expensive to run – If you want the baseboard heater to serve your whole house’s heating needs, you must keep the heater running all day and night long.
 This operation means high electricity consumption.

-• Can only serve one room at a time – Electric baseboard heaters can only heat one room, meaning you have to keep moving them to keep the whole house warm.
+• Can only serve small areas – A single electric baseboard heater can only heat one room, meaning you have to keep moving it to keep the whole house warm.
 Alternatively, you can install one heater per room, which could be an expensive venture.

 7. Electric Radiant Floors